 Bobbi isn’t swayed to stay away from him.
 Instead, she is beyond impressed and in awe of his skills.
 It makes her look up to him even more.

 While the clip revolves around their budding relationship, the story is more about a little girl named Sophie (Chloe Coleman).
-Chloe comes across the agents’ stakeout location and they are so mortified they were “made by a nine-year-old” that they agree to teach her the spy game:
+Sophie comes across the agents’ stakeout location and they are so mortified they were “made by a nine-year-old” that they agree to teach her the spy game:

-J.J. and Bobbi may not realize it, but Chloe is having a hard time at school.
+J.J. and Bobbi may not realize it, but Sophie is having a hard time at school.
 Their spending time with her means more than learning about fun gadgets and interrogation techniques.
 It gives her relief from bullying and a place to belong.
 But, surely, this can only last so long… it’s not quite age-appropriate.

 My Spy, directed by Peter Segal (Get Smart), hits theaters on March 12.